Eyal-WowHub/TooltipBuilder/README.md

 # TooltipBuilder

-A library that provides a fluent interface to the GameTooltip APIs, making it easier to manage tooltip lines and customize their appearance.
+A library that provides a fluent interface to the GameTooltip API, making it easier to manage tooltip lines and customize their appearance.

 #### Dependencies: [LibStub](https://www.curseforge.com/wow/addons/libstub), [Contracts](https://github.com/Eyal-WowHub/Contracts)